scrollback/endless/README.md

 ```bash
 bower install endless
 ```
-Alternately, just copy the file `endless.js` to your project.
+Alternately, you may copy and include the file `endless.js` to your project.
 Make sure you check for updates occasionally.

 API
 ---